 Thanks to Japanese film investigator Yasuyasu for his "Girl Shy" research and sending these two images our way.
 He's involved with a website, Our Gang 1922-28, working to identify Culver City locations for some of the early silent Our Gang comedies.

 The 1920 aerial view above with Yasuyasu's annotations uses a detail from a photo from the Bruce Torrence Hollywood Photographs collection.

 A c.
 1923 aerial view -- again thanks to Yasuyasu for the find.
 The irregularly shaped building on the triangular lot in the center is our 1st City Hall/Culver City Theatre building -- now the site of the Culver Hotel.
 Off to the right is the commercial building seen in the 1920 view above.
 Here we also get the lower building behind that was the 2nd City Hall.

 The main street running through the photo is Washington Blvd. as we look east.
 It no longer is routed this way through Culver city -- it takes a jog over to Culver Blvd. for several blocks.
 The angled street heading off to the left is Culver Blvd.
 The large buildings in the upper right are at the Thomas Ince film studio.

-See our page covering both this first Culver City Theatre + the Meralta Theatre for larger views of the front of those City Hall / theatre building photos we see as insets in the aerial view above.
-The Meralta Theatre also on the page was a 1924 building constructed to deal with the absence of a theatre in town after the Culver Hotel was built.
+See the page on the Los Angeles Theatres website covering this first Culver City Theatre for larger views of those City Hall / Theatre photos we see as insets in the aerial view above.

 On IMDb: "Girl Shy"